What is Gum Disease?

 Periodontal disease is classified according to the severity of the disease.
 The two major stages are gingivitis and periodontitis:

-In the early stage of gum disease, called gingivitis, the gums become red, swollen and bleed easily.
-At this stage, the disease is still reversible and can usually be eliminated by gum disease treatment in the family dentistry office and daily brushing and flossing.
+In the early stage of gum disease, called gingivitis, the gums become red and swollen.
+They also bleed easily.
+At this stage, the disease is still reversible and can usually be eliminated by gum disease treatment in the family dentistry office along with a good daily brushing and flossing routine.

 Some factors increase the risk of developing gum disease: